LeaCamara/tdecDesignToCode/README.md

-- Used "page-example.jpg" as a mock-up example to create a single working web page using hand-coded HTML and CSS, including responsive code based on viewport width.
+Used a jpeg webpage design as a mock-up example to create a single working web page using:
+- hand-coded HTML and CSS, and
+- responsive code based on viewport width.

 Ideas for Next Iteration:
 - Use flexbox for all the containers.